 (I recommend reviewing Matt 24 now – also Mark 13 and Luke 17:22-36 – if the Holy Spirit has not shown you this yet.
 Know that many theologians are understandably confused with different aspects of this – I just learned that many who teach the doctrine of imminency don’t see that Jesus is speaking of it right here!
 I pray that the Lord is using me to relay this to you effectually.
 I am so very grateful for all the people He used to reveal it to me, albeit in multiple stages.)

 Listen, I tell you a mystery: We will not all sleep, but we will all be changed— in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we [the living] will be changed.
 (1 Cor.
 15:51-52 emphasis added).
-For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God [not the angels‘ trumpet calls of Matt.
-24:31 or Rev. 8-9!] and the dead in Christ will rise first.
+For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 (1 Thess.
 4:13-14 emphasis added).
 My Father’s house has many rooms… I will come back and take you to be with me that you also may be where I am.
 (John 14:2-3 emphasis added).

 Isn’t this fascinating?
 Stay with me; there’s more!

 Back to Jesus’ Olivet discourse.
 After repeatedly emphasizing the need to be ready by describing men in the field, women grinding with a hand mill, an ignorant homeowner, and then both a faithful and wise servant and a wicked servant, Jesus then said, “At that time the kingdom of heaven will be like…” and proceeded to relay the parable of the ten virgins and the parable of the talents.
 Both of these parables also address the condition of people in His kingdom at the time He returns FOR His Bride, NOT when He returns after the tribulation WITH her.
 All the virgins with lamps awaiting the Bridegroom (Matt.
-25:1-13) are people who profess Christ (how can they be otherwise?), but only the wise virgins have the requisite dependency on Him (and therefore sufficient oil, representing the Holy Spirit) for deliverance; these are those who will follow the Bridegroom into the wedding banquet.
+25:1-13) are people who profess Christ (how can they be otherwise?), and all have died (that’s what fallen asleep means), but only the wise virgins have the requisite dependency on Him (and therefore sufficient oil, representing the Holy Spirit) for deliverance; these are those who at the resurrection of the dead will follow the Bridegroom into the wedding banquet.
 The parable ends, Therefore keep watch, for you do not know the day or the hour (v.
 13), yet again teaching that Christ’s coming FOR His Bride is imminent.

-Linking two different end-time Scriptures now, we note that the door to the wedding banquet – the door to His Father’s house- will be shut to those foolish virgins who profess Christ but have not actually opened the door of their hearts to Him (the lukewarm Laodiceans of Rev. 3:19-20).
+Linking two different end-time Scriptures now, we note that the door to the wedding banquet – the door to His Father’s house- will be shut to those foolish virgins who professed Christ but did not actually open the door of their hearts to Him (the lukewarm Laodiceans of Rev. 3:19-20).

 Praise God, He repeatedly admonishes people to be ready, and He will bring a great multitude to repentance from every nation during the great tribulation (see Rev. 7:9, 14)!
 This multitude of tribulation saints will be those who did not choose to suffer death to self by the time He comes for His Bride.
 Oh, I praise God for His forebearance and His persistence in calling mankind to Him, and ask that you join me in praying for those who have not yet received Christ as you read this.
 May the harvest be great, indeed!